Stacked PRs CLI

 Finally, initialize the repository so that CLI can start tracking your active branches.

 Creating the first branch in the stack is just the same as creating any normal branch in your repository, except now you use the av CLI.
-The av stack branch
+The av branch

 command requires one argument which is the name of the branch to create.
 This command will create a branch on top of the current branch.

-To create the PR, also use the av pr create
+To create the PR, also use the av pr

 command to ensure that the correct base branch is set in the PR.